wyattscarpenter/hyperpoker/README.md

 Modern linear is the basis of most modern playing cards, and most companies that sell playing cards have their own particular flavor of Modern Linear.

+I should decide if modern linear is more or less specific than english pattern.
+I have a deck of playing cards (swiss flag backs) that is basically Modern Linear but german suits.
+Is that German Modern Linear, or, like Modern Linear but German?
+I'm leaning towards the former.

 ### History (TODO)

 Chinese money cards, probably, although no one is sure as far as I know.